-Additional adults to support identified Difficult behaviour in assembly that disrupts Mis-use of group rooms - damaging property children in assembly.
+Difficult behaviour in assembly that disrupts Mis-use of group rooms - damaging property Additional adults to support identified children in assembly.
 Private discussion to ascertain what they find difficult in assembly.
 Assembly club De-escalation strategies to calm child.
 Use 'I wonder if' statements.
 Comic strip conversations when in de-brief with child.
 Consequences to repair damage/replace furniture & resources.
 Opportunity for child to say sorry in a way that is appropriate for them.
 Include child in setting up areas to encourage respect for them.
-Behaviour that has a Preparation for trips - social stories detrimental impact on to promote pro-social behaviour the community: Privately speak to child about comments made Being rude to passers- Risk assessments in place. by Possible use of wrist restraints.
-Parents invited to join trip.
-Reduced Road safety on a trip time on trip (parent dropping child "I have promised your grown up that I will keep you safe" (running off) off/collecting from venue).
+Behaviour that has a detrimental impact on Preparation for trips - social stories to promote pro-social behaviour Privately speak to shild about the community: Being rude to passers- by Privately speak to child about comments made Risk assessments in place.
+Possible use of wrist restraints.
+Road safety on a trip (running off) Parents invited to join trip.
+Reduced time on trip (parent dropping child off/collecting from venue).
 Higher ratio of adults - careful deployment of staff.
-Using Eco-reps as good models.
-Using resources from the library to "I et's talk to (the eco rep in the class) and find out about how we care for the Using resources from the library to promote pro-social behaviour "Let's talk to(the eco rep in the class) and find out about how we care for the environment.
-Maybe they can give us a job to do to help them (if appropriate)" Damaging the towards the environment. environment Risk assessment in place.
+Damaging the environment Using Eco-reps as good models.
+Using resources from the library to promote pro-social behaviour towards the environment.
+Risk assessment in place.
 Possible use of wrist restraints.
 Parents invited to join trip.
-Higher ratio of adults - careful deployment of staff.
+Higher ratio of adults - careful deployment of staff Endangering self/others adults - careful deployment of staff.
 De-escalate behaviour as safely as possible.
-Call to school to inform Endangering self/others Headteacher.
+Call to school to inform Headteacher.
 Child maybe collected from trip by school staff and returned to school.